awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 Sets the minimum distance from the previously known location before an entity's new path is calculated\.
 Default value: `1`

-**Move Physically**
-Applies movement through physics\.
-You must add a **Character Physics** component to the entity for this functionality to work\.
-We recommend this method to apply movement to a character during pathfollowing because it handles uneven terrain and character limitations properly\.
-If deselected, movement applies directly to the entity's transform\.
+**Movement Method**
+Sets the movement method to use when following a path\.
+This can be Transform, Physics, or Custom\.
+Default value: `Transform`
++ **Transform** – Move the entity that this component is on using the Transform bus\.
+This method ignores all physics so the object may go through walls and terrain\.
++ **Physics** – Move the entity using physics if the entity has a PhysX Rigid Body, PhysX Character Controller, Rigid Body Physics or Character Physics component\.
+If the entity does not have one of these valid physics components it will not move\.
++ **Custom** – Provide path updates and let the game logic move the entity however they want\.
+This method is useful when you want to move an animated entity that uses root motion\.
+By listening to the `OnTraversalPathUpdate` notification, you can move your entity toward the next point along a path\.
+Once the entity gets within the arrival distance threshold another `OnTraversalPathUpdate` notification with the next path position will be provided and so on until the end of the path is reached\.

+**Allow Vertical Navigation**
+Set to true if you want to to allow the navigation agent to include the vertical velocity when navigating a path, or false if you just want the velocity to be constrained to the X and Y plane \(2D\)\.
+Vertical navigation can be used for flying entities or entities that move with the Transform method but must move vertically\.
+Enabling this property can also help prevent "stair stepping" for entities moving down ramps or steep terrain\.
-Default value: `true`
+Default value: `false`

-## EBus Request Bus Interface<a name="component-navigation-ebusrequest"></a>
+## NavigationComponentRequestBus EBus Interface<a name="component-navigation-ebusrequest"></a>

 Use the following request functions with the `NavigationComponentRequestBus` event bus \(EBus\) interface to communicate with other components of your game\.

-For more information about using the EBus interface, see [Working with the Event Bus \(EBus\) System](ebus-intro.md)\.
+For more information about using the EBus interface, see [Working with the Event Bus \(EBus\) system](ebus-intro.md)\.

 ### FindPath<a name="navigation-ebus-findpath"></a>